Tieto has four risk categories and they are: strategic, operational, financial and compliance risks.

 Financial risks mainly consist of credit risks, currency risks, interest rate risks and liquidity risks.

-Risks are aggregated by utilizing corporate risk reporting tools, resulting in risk maps that are reviewed by Leadership Teams in the units and the ARC.
+Risks are aggregated by utilizing the corporate GRC platform, resulting in risk maps that are reviewed by Leadership Teams in the units and the ARC.
 Tieto’s major risks and the measures for their mitigation are described below.

 Changes in the Nordic core markets have a direct effect on market conditions and result in volatility that might have a negative impact on Nordic market growth.
 Changes in the economic environment and customer demand can affect both business volumes and price levels, which might result in lower income or slower income growth than expected.